CleanroomMC/Website/docs/groovy-script/mods/selectionguicrafting/category.md

     bar(ResourceLocation)
     ```

-- `ResourceLocation`.
+- `BackgroundType`.
 How the background will be rendered.
 The resource must be loaded via external methods.
 Allowed values are: `SINGLE_STRETCH`, `TILE`, or `SINGLE_CUT`. `TILE` uses a 16x16 texture and repeats it. `SINGLE_STRETCH` stretches the texture ratio to fill the screen. `SINGLE_CUT` stretches the texture while keeping the aspect ratio and cuts of anything that goes outside the gui.
 The texture is centered on the x and y axis.
 (Default `TILE`).

     ```groovy:no-line-numbers
     backgroundType(String)
     backgroundType(BackgroundType)
     ```

+---

 - First validates the builder, returning `null` and outputting errors to the log file if the validation failed, then registers the builder and returns the registered object. (returns `null` or `io.enderdev.selectionguicrafting.registry.category.Category`).